Another rogue surgeon struck off

 In the meantime, we are working with the Trust to resolve the remaining cases outstanding under the Claims Handling Agreement Freeths LLP negotiated on behalf of his patients.

-If you are concerned about the treatment you or a loved one has received under Mr Bainton (or the Maxillofacial team at the Royal Stoke Hospital) please contact our Stoke on Trent and Derby Clinical Negligence Team.
+If you are concerned about the treatment you or a loved one has received under Mr Bainton (or the Maxillofacial team at the Royal Stoke Hospital) please contact our Clinical Negligence Team.

 ‘Doing the right thing’ is at the heart of Freeths.
 Find out more about our excellent client service and the strong set of values that guide the way we work.